 The law governing patents and patenting is complex and changes often.
 The relationship of patents and other intellectual property assets to business strategy has evolved rapidly in the last decade or so.
 The costs involved in securing intellectual property assets are difficult to predict.
 As an intangible business asset, patents and other intellectual property assets can be difficult to manage.

-The world is made up of patents.
-It is impossible to look around and not see an invention, device, or type of technology that first emerged as a patent.
+The world is made up of patented devices and technologies.
+It is impossible to look around and not see an invention, device, or type of technology that is protected by at least one patent.
 Many small and large companies alike depend on their patents to keep business growing and advancing to new heights.
 But, what qualifies as a patent?
 Not every idea, invention, or design is eligible to be patented.
 Moreover, not all intellectual property qualifies to register as a patent.
 Depending on the nature of the intellectual property, a company that owns intellectual property must know how to best treat, secure, and protect their intellectual property.

 It is highly recommended to seek the professional advice of a patent attorney in San Francisco, CA to further discuss and address any questions and concerns involving intellectual property and patents.
 At the Law Office of Christopher Peil, we have years of intellectual property knowledge and experience.
 We can help you and your business with all your patent and intellectual property legal needs.